How to Become an Expert College Researcher

 1. Ignore the rankings

 College Rankings exist for one reason--to sell magazines.
 Instead, focus on data that is actually aligned with academic quality and student success.
 These data points include graduation rate, student retention, student to faculty ratio, net price (which is the cost of attendance after financial aid is taken into account), and salary after attending.
-We created a worksheet to help you manage these metrics.
-You can access it through our College Admissions course portal for free!

 2. Newspapers are underrated information sources